Irene S. Levine, The Friendship Doctor

 She was appointed the first Deputy Director of the Center for Mental Health Services (CMHS), part of the Substance Abuse and Mental Health Services Administration.
 For a period of ten years, she directed communications at the Nathan S. Kline Institute for Psychiatric Research.
 Dr. Levine co-authored Schizophrenia for Dummies (Wiley, October 2008) with her psychiatrist-husband, Jerome Levine, MD.

-For the past 15 years, Dr. Levine has held an academic appointment as a professor of psychiatry at the New York University School of Medicine.
+For more than 15 years, Dr. Levine has held an academic appointment as a professor of psychiatry at the New York University School of Medicine.
 She is a long-time member of the American Psychological Association, American Society of Journalists and Authors, the Authors Guild, the Association for Health Care Journalists, and the National Association of Science Writers.
 Her doctorate in clinical psychology is from St. John’s University in New York.

 Irene is also a member of the Marmaduke Writing Factory, a small collective of accomplished fiction and nonfiction writers in Westchester County, NY.

 “For every two minutes of glamour, there are eight hours of hard work.” —Jessica Savitch